Tagovailoa, Dolphins rally from 21 down to beat Ravens 42-38 - NewsBreak

 Justin Tucker kicked a 51-yard field goal with 2:18 remaining to put Baltimore ahead, but that was far too much time for Miami’s offense, which the Ravens (1-1) didn’t come close to stopping in the final quarter.

-The Ravens got into position for Jackson to throw a desperation pass at the very end, but that fell incomplete.
+The Ravens got into position for Jackson to throw a desperation pass on the final play of the game, but that fell incomplete.

 Tagovailoa was intercepted twice in the first half, but he more than made up for that.
 Waddle had 11 catches for 171 yards and two touchdowns, and Hill had 11 for 190 yards and his two TDs.